SongBloom: Coherent Song Generation via Interleaved Autoregressive Sketching and Diffusion Refinement: Results

 \subsection{Full-Length Lyric-to-Song Generation}

-Based on the SongBloom-full model, we further fine-tuned it on synthesized data generated by Suno for an additional 1,000 steps, denoted as \textbf{SongBloom-full-ft}.
-This fine-tuning process enhances the model’s ability to emulate Suno-style compositions, leading to improved performance on lyrics with similar stylistic patterns.
-For the ACE-step baseline, the evaluation samples are generated via their HuggingFace demo page\footnote{\url{https://huggingface.co/spaces/ACE-Step/ACE-Step}}.
+Based on the SongBloom-full model, we fine-tuned it for 1,000 additional steps on synthesized data with a clear alternating structure of verses and choruses, denoted as \textbf{SongBloom-full-ft}.
+This fine-tuning process enhances the model’s ability to emulate synthesized lyric compositions, leading to improved performance on lyrics with similar stylistic patterns.

 \paragraph{Comparison of objective metrics} As shown in Table~\ref{tab:main}, SongBloom demonstrates superior performance across various metrics and is competitive with Suno-v4.5, the state-of-the-art commercial song generation platform.
 After fine-tuning on downstream data, SongBloom-full-ft even outperforms Suno-v4.5 in several metrics.